Logiqx/tech-docs/Environments/Boot.md

 Docker requires Hyper-V enabled whilst VirtualBox requires Hyper-V disabled.

-Create suitable boot configurations before starting with Docker!
+In the past, I created multiple boot configurations so that I could switch between VirtualBox and Docker.

+Nowadays, I just run with Hyper-V enabled and rarely use VirtualBox.